Slave to the Thrill

+Background

 The original album cover art was photographed by John Scarpati.
 It featured a nude female model lying on a machine.
 This cover was replaced shortly after the initial pressing by an alternative cover that had the female model removed from the picture so that all that was seen is the machine.

 Track listing

 All songs written by Hurricane except where noted.